PaulaEsteban2000/CSE151A_UrbanAnimals/README.md

 We wanted to check which dogs were most commonly reported for incidents.
 We did a histogram and noticed the primary dog breed that was called was pitbull by a vast majority.
 Pitbulls were called in almost 4x more than the second dog breed "Labrador".

 Finally, we looked at the condition the dogs where in.

+First model training:
+We have started to work separately into different groups, each developing a different first mode simultaneaously: decision tree, logistical regression, perceptron and SVM.

+After getting to some promising conclussions in decission trees, logistic regression and perceptrons, we decided the first model we are presenting is the perceptron.
+This is because both train and test accuracies present similar proper results.
+We are getting a higher rate of accuracy than exptected on the model, making results convincing at the end, so we can infere our model is not overfitting them.

+The next two models we are thinking of developing are a decision tree and possibly either logistic regression or SVM.
+This is because as said before, the work we've already started to make progress on seems promising on these models.
+SVM seems to do a good job with multivariable classification, so perhaps developing that model would be useful.

+Here is the link to the perceptron notebook:https://github.com/PaulaEsteban2000/CSE151A_UrbanAnimals/blob/main/perceptron.ipynb